Who We Are

-- 34 counties and municipalities have passed resolutions in support of Health Security, from liberal Santa Fe to conservative Roswell.
+- Since 2006, 34 counties and municipalities have passed resolutions in support of Health Security, from liberal Santa Fe to conservative Roswell.

 In 2006, Mathematica Policy Research, Inc., completed a study of three health care reform models in New Mexico: two of the models were based on the private insurance system, and the third was based on the Health Security Plan.
 The study found that only the Health Security Plan would save money.

-- During the development of the federal Affordable Care Act, the Campaign worked with other groups around the country to make sure that waiver language was included in the final law.
+During the development of the federal Affordable Care Act ("Obamacare"), the Campaign worked with other groups around the country to make sure that waiver language was included in the final law.
 The Waiver for State Innovation Provision, which went into effect Jan.
-1, 2017, allows a state to develop a different paradigm—like the Health Security Plan—to cover the uninsured and control costs.
+1, 2017, allows states to develop a different paradigm—like the Health Security Plan—to cover the uninsured and control costs.